vulcainjs/vulcain-samples/01-minimal/README.md

 - Prometheus metrics available with ```http://localhost:8080/metrics```
 - Hystrix metrics available with ```http://localhost:8080/hystrix.stream```
+- Jaeger trace

-See [10-Instrumentations](../10-Instrumentations/Readme.md) for more details.
+See [10-Instrumentations](../10-Instrumentations/README.md) for more details.